 What are mission statement generators and do they even work?

-Mission statement generators are tools that should, in theory, help you create your mission statement.
+Mission statement generators are tools that help you create your mission statement.

-What these generators can do, however, is give you inspiration and help you better understand the tone and wording of mission statements.
+At the very least, these tools can give you inspiration and help you better understand the tone and wording of mission statements.